 Pictures Crown Copyright unless otherwise stated

-Some 5,000 service personnel remained on winter and Covid operations as of 21 January, supporting 66 ongoing Military Aid to Civilian Authority tasks of 300 requests since the pandemic hit.
+Some 5,500 service personnel remained on Covid operations as of 29 January, supporting 73 ongoing Military Aid to Civilian Authority tasks of 303 requests since the pandemic hit.
 This included the vaccine rollout, NHS support and community testing across the UK.
 Around 14,000 personnel remained on standby.

 This is the largest peacetime resilience operation ever undertaken by the UK Armed Forces, across all four home nations and focused on three strands of the Covid response – testing, vaccines and clinical support for the NHS.
 It is drawing on every corner of expertise of the services.
 Areas of support include: